elhamamini/bikesharing/README.md

 ## Summary
 Based on the data, high usage of Citi bike sharing occurs in New York City by male users in the morning (8am) and evenings (5/6pm).
 Location plays a role in the number of rides from Citi Bike services since, New Yorkers needing additional fast transportation.
-This analysis could be benefitted by additional analysis comparing bike data for other months to observe the different variables included in this dataset, such as gender, time spent, etc.
+This analysis could be benefitted by additional analysis comparing bike data for other months to observe the different variables included in this dataset, such as gender, time spent, etc